zikyfranky/shopee-follower-scrapper/README.md

 Finally, run `python main.py`

-Just leave the console on, when it's done, you should see a followers.txt file, each line containing a link to user profile and username
+Just leave the console on, when it's done, you should see a followers.txt file, each line containing a link to user profile.

 Thanks
 Regards